Home Inspection, Roofing

 Home inspectors use various drones to conduct roof inspections.
 Still, the drones that home inspectors use must meet precise criteria for use in home inspections.

-Any drone used for roof inspections must be stable, easily controllable, capable of capturing and recording 4K video footage and at least 12-megapixel photographs, a long battery life, and it must be portable and programmable on some level.
+Any drone used for roof inspections must be stable, easily controllable, capable of capturing and recording 4K video footage and at least 12-megapixel photographs, have a long battery life, and be portable and programmable on some level.

 For this reason, some of the most commonly used drones among home inspectors include:

-These drones offer the features required by home inspectors to conduct safe and accurate roof inspections.
+These drones offer the features home inspectors require to conduct safe and accurate roof inspections.
+Moreover, drones provide an invaluable perspective for inspecting solar panels, ensuring they are installed and functioning correctly without requiring risky manual checks.

 Several other drones on the market reach the above specifications.
 However, these are some of the leading drones in the industry that are used for this purpose.